Urban Analytics in R

 Grading

-While all assignments are posted on this website, they are to be submitted exclusively on MS Teams and on time.
+While all assignments are posted on this website, they are to be submitted exclusively on Canvas and on time.
 Please refrain from emailing your submissions to the instructor.

-• Lab reports to be submitted at the end of the class day for the Topic (8 PM).
+• Lab reports to be submitted at the end of the class day for the Topic (due 8 PM on class days).
 (Individual/Collaborative)

-• (Mostly) Bi monthly homework (HW) programming assignments (Individual/Collaborative)
+• (Mostly) Bi monthly homework (HW) programming assignments (due 5 pm on specific due dates) (Individual/Collaborative)

 The assignments will be graded on an Satisfactory/Unsatisfactory scale.
 Satisfactory grade is equivalent to a B+ letter grade.
 The focus of these assignments is on learning outcomes such as mastery of the material, making innovative connections in the material and on-time submission.